Lorien's Library

 Angela Reinhold — independent AI researcher, founder of Lorien's Library LLC, and computer science student (AI concentration) at Full Sail University.
 ORCID: 0009-0005-5803-8401.

-Nine published preprints.
+Eleven published preprints.
 A working persistent-memory architecture with over 52,000 memories.
 A research program arguing that as AI systems gain memory, they need safety infrastructure built for remembering.

 “The person is the dataset.”